 “I was in prison clothing,” he remembers, “but [the SAS] probably had pictures of me and the prisoners beforehand.”

 The operation lasted three minutes.
 Once Stuart was safely out and the rioters handcuffed, the local police came in and claimed success.
-No SAS involvement was to be mentioned.
+In putting down the prison riot, no SAS involvement was to be mentioned.